DylanParenzee/learn_journ/README.md

 - The Break keyword
 - The use of the parseInt()function for parsing user input

 and created a simple guessing game (not originally mine) incorporating all of these aspects.
-I have a fair understanding of loops, they will take much more practice nonetheless. file uploaded under/
+I have a fair understanding of loops, they will take much more practice nonetheless. file uploaded under/Guessing Game

 <b>Wednesday 1.12.21:</b>
 Today I learned and practiced;
 - for...of looping, concept and implementation
 - for...if looping, concept and implementation

 and created an in browser, interactive to-do list stored in the browser console (not originally mine), this was very challenging for me at my current level but it incorporates ; user prompts, parsing of user prompts, arrays, array methods, variables, logical operators, temporal literals, if and if else statments, while loops and iteration of arrays.
-I could not recall all of these concepts without googling and was stuck multiple times on where and how to implement them, looking forward to practicing further until I can retain at least these basic consepts deeper and utilise more fluently. file uploaded under/toDoList.
+I could not recall all of these concepts without googling and was stuck multiple times on where and how to implement them, looking forward to practicing further until I can retain at least these basic concepts deeper and utilise more fluently. file uploaded under/toDoList.